Elijah-Dangerfield/SentimentAnalysis/README.md

 ##### IMDB: 72%

+## Future Work
-##### Future Work: using Word2Vec to embed words, using a CNN to build the model, trying out Google's [BERT](https://github.com/google-research/bert) if possible
+using Word2Vec to embed words
+using a CNN to build the model trying out Google's [BERT](https://github.com/google-research/bert) if possible